• Skip to primary navigation

 • Curry powder: Make sure to use good-quality curry powder, because it really makes a difference.
 We like to make a DIY version, but a store-bought one will work just as well.

-Bring potatoes to a boil, then simmer over medium-high heat for 20 minutes or until very soft.
-The time needed will depend on the size and type of your potatoes, so make sure to check with a fork after 20 minutes or so.
+Step 2: Bring potatoes to a boil, then simmer over medium-high heat for 20 minutes or until very soft.
+The exact time will depend on the size and potatoes, so make sure to check with a fork after 20 minutes or so.

-To the same pot, heat oil over medium-low heat.
+Step 4: To the same pot, heat oil over medium-low heat.
 Once hot, add minced garlic and cook for 1 minute.
-Then, add the curry powder and cook for 2 more minutes, stirring frequently, until fragrant.
+Then, add the curry powder and cook for 1 more minute, stirring frequently, until fragrant.
 Add the butter and milk and bring to a boil.

 Expert Tips